INSIGHT-Thai nursery massacre unfolded over three hours of horror | Law-Order

 People ran.
 Two female employees, Jidapha Boonsom, 48, and Saowaluk Keeta, 25, dashed into an office looking out onto the nursery.
 Some staff called the police but were told they were busy elsewhere.

-Panya shot twice at the nursery door and kicked it open, a witness told media.
+Panya shot twice at the nursery door and kicked it open, a witness told the media.
 For about 20 minutes he went from room to room, shooting teachers and slashing the children with his machete.
-Some teachers fled over a wall but not Supaporn Pramongmook, 26, who was eight-months pregnant.
+Some teachers fled over a wall but not Supaporn Pramongmook, 26, who was eight months pregnant.
 Another teacher, Maliwan Lasopha, tried to plead with Panya.
 They had played together as children.

 He killed them both.
 'WHAT ARE YOU DOING?'

 The only child to emerge from the nursery unscathed, a three-year-old called Ammy, was carried out with a blanket covering her eyes.
-After driving back to his neighbourhood, Panya was approached by a neighbour.
+After driving back to his neighborhood, Panya was approached by a neighbor.
 "What are you doing?" the man asked.
 "I'm here to fucking kill you," Panya replied.
-He shot the neighbour dead before fatally attacking another, said witness Phuwan Polyeam.
+He shot the neighbor dead before fatally attacking another, said witness Phuwan Polyeam.

 Suwan said that after Panya tried to set fire to their car he left.
-He walked back to his house where, at around 3 p.m., he burned his truck, shot his girlfriend, her son and then himself.
+He walked back to his house where, at around 3 p.m., he burned his truck, and shot his girlfriend, her son, and then himself.
 The community is reeling.

 "Everyone gets depressed," shopkeeper Sombat said.
-"But the solution is not crime ...
+"But the solution is not a crime ...
 Why did he attack and hurt children?
 That is what we're asking."
-(Additional reporting by Panarat Thepgumpanat, Panu Wongcha-Um, Vorasit Satienlerk, Chayut Setboonsarng and Ardchawit Inha; Writing by Poppy McPherson; Editing by Robert Birsel)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)